• Skip to primary navigation

 This post may contain affiliate links.
 Please read my privacy policy.

 Everyone loves a great turkey dinner on Thanksgiving, so make sure you give them the best tasting turkey possible!
-Oven baked turkey is great, but it doesn't hold a candle to a perfectly smoked turkey.
+Oven baked turkey is great, but it doesn't have the great smoke flavor of this smoked turkey recipe.

 Smoked turkey on white platter with pumpkin pie, green beans, lemons, and sides.